Aakrosh (2010 film): Plot

-Three medical friends from Delhi go missing in a small village – Jhanjhar.
-It's two months, and there is no clue about their disappearance.
-The media and students movement demand action from the authorities.
-It's then that the government orders a Central Bureau of Investigation enquiry with officers Siddhant Chaturvedi CBI and Pratap Kumar to solve the case.
+Three medical friends from Delhi go missing in a small village, Jhanjhar.
+It's been two months, and there is no clue about their disappearance.
+The media and student movement demand action from the authorities.
+It's then that the government orders a Central Bureau of Investigation inquiry with CBI officers Siddhant Chaturvedi and Pratap Kumar to solve the case.
 They find it difficult to solve the case as the local police and other authorities are a part of Shool Sena, which is supported by the Home Minister and is responsible for illicit activities.
-Siddhant and Pratap also face Superintendent of police Ajatshatru Singh IPS, a ruthless police officer who misuses his power.
+Siddhant and Pratap also face Superintendent of Police Ajatshatru Singh IPS, a ruthless police officer who misuses his power.
 Not only that, even the locals don't support the investigation.

 It's with the help of Roshni, who is the daughter of the village head and also very wealthy, and Geeta, who is Ajatshatru's wife and Pratap's former love, that the investigation moves ahead.

-The truth behind the missing three friends is revealed by Geeta, who witnessed the killing of these boys by a local politician helped by her husband.
+The truth behind the missing three friends is revealed by Geeta, who witnessed the killing of the boys by a local politician helped by her husband.

 This investigation is filled with many traps and thrills created by Ajatshatru and his colleagues.
 They try to destroy the name of CBI in a number of ways.
-The duo also manages to get one of the criminals to believe that the shool sena is trying to kill him, assuming him to be a mole, and that he had better become a government witness for their case.
+The duo also manages to get one of the criminals to believe that the Shool Sena is trying to kill him, assuming him to be a mole, and that he had better become a government witness for their case.
 The criminal who intimidated was only guilty of burying the bodies.
-Things get worse when Ajatshatru learns about his wife Geeta helping CBI.
+Things get worse when Ajatshatru learns about his wife Geeta helping the CBI.
 He then beats Geeta brutally with his belt behind closed doors and leaves her hospitalized.
 Pratap, filled with anger, traps each of the criminals by hacking their respective phones' databases and capturing their illicit activities on CCTV cameras.
 When it is Ajatshatru's turn, Pratap cuts him with a razor and beats him brutally and mercilessly in a salon behind closed doors.
 In the end, all the criminals are sentenced to imprisonment.
-However, the longest sentence doled out was only for ten years and the lightest was for three.
-Obviously, justice is still blind because there was no sentence passed for the 300 villagers burned alive, the cruel beating of the wife, or the kidnap, abuse, and cutting of the tongue of Jamunia.
+However, the longest sentence doled out was only for ten years, and the lightest was for three.
+Obviously, justice is still blind because there was no sentence passed for the 300 villagers burned alive, the cruel beating of the wife, or the kidnapping, abuse, and cutting of Jamunia's toungue.

 But the story does not end there.
-As everyone is leaving the court, Siddhant slips a revolver into village woman Jamunia's hands, with which she manages to kill all the culprits.
+As everyone is leaving the court, Siddhant slips a revolver into Jamunia's hands, with which she manages to kill all the culprits.

-The film ends with Siddhant and Pratap bidding goodbye at the railway station, and Geeta running behind Pratap as he boards the train to leave, with Siddhant watching on.
+The film ends with Siddhant and Pratap bidding goodbye at the railway station and Geeta running behind Pratap as he boards the train to leave, with Siddhant watching on.